When is a Registered Agent Needed in New Mexico?

 If the registered agent changes, the entity is required to file a change of registered agent.

-A registered agent can be changed by submitting the Statement of Change of Registered Office or Registered Agent Form along with the filing fee to the Secretary of State.
+A registered agent can be changed by submitting the Statement of Change of Registered Office or Registered Agent Form along with the filing fee to the New Mexico Secretary of State.

 Is a registered agent liable for the actions of the business?